indu98/aqm_eval_suite/README.md

 **Overview**

 AQM Evaluation Suite [1] has been designed and developed at NITK Surathkal for ns-3 [2], based on recommendations of RFC 7928 [3].
 This repository contains an extension of the given implementation with additional features crucial for evaluating AQM algorithms.
+The additional features included are: RemoveAqm function to remove an AQM from the AQM list and support of Byte Queue Limits (BQL).

+**RemoveAqm Example**

+To remove CoDel AQM from the AQM list, the following statement has to be executed in main() function of aqm-eval-suite-runner.cc :

+` RemoveAqm ("CoDel"); `

+**Enable/Disable Byte Queue Limits (BQL)**

+To enable BQL for a particular scenario, for example, AggressiveTransportSender, the command is:

+`./waf --run "aqm-eval-suite-runner --name=AggressiveTransportSender --isBql=true"`

+To run all scenarios at once with BQL enabled, the command is:

+`./waf --run "aqm-eval-suite-runner --name=All --isBql=true"`

 **References**